-- (A) confirmation from the Local Lead Flood Authority and Council's Ecologist that no objections are raised to the revised scheme; - (B) a Section 106 Agreement as set out in paragraph 7.35 above; and - (C) the following conditions (and any others that the Head of Planning considers necessary to impose prior to the issuing of the decision): - 1 The development must be begun not later than three years beginning with the date of this permission.

-Reason: To comply with the requirements of Section 91 of the Town and Country Planning Act 1990 as amended by Section 51 of the Planning and Compulsory Purchase Act 2004.

-The development hereby permitted shall be carried out in accordance with the following approved plans and documents:
+- (A) A Section 106 Agreement as set out in paragraph 7.37 - (B) the following conditions - The development must be begun not later than three years beginning with the date of this permission.
+Reason: To comply with the requirements of Section 91 of the Town and Country Planning Act 1990 as amended by Section 51 of the Planning and Compulsory Purchase Act 2004. - 2 The development hereby permitted shall be carried out in accordance with the following approved plans and documents:

-Planning

-Application Form
+Planning Application Form